 Endometriosis Endometriosis In endometriosis, patches of endometrial tissue—normally occurring only in the lining of the uterus (endometrium)—appear outside the uterus.
 Why endometrial tissue appears outside the uterus... read more (abnormally located patches of tissue that is normally located only in the lining of the uterus)

-Fibroids Fibroids A fibroid is a noncancerous tumor composed of muscle and fibrous tissue.
-It is located in the uterus.
-Fibroids can cause pain, abnormal vaginal bleeding, constipation, repeated miscarriages... read more in the uterus are noncancerous tumors composed of muscle and fibrous tissue.
+Fibroids Uterine Fibroids A fibroid is a noncancerous tumor of the uterus that is composed of muscle and fibrous tissue.
+Uterine fibroids are very common, occurring in approximately 70% of White women and 80% of Black... read more in the uterus are noncancerous tumors composed of muscle and fibrous tissue.
 They can cause pelvic pain if they put pressure on other organs, are degenerating, or cause excessive bleeding or cramping.
 Most uterine fibroids do not cause pain.

 Other causes of pelvic pain include